 The internal dimensions are within the scope of a typical hardfloor camper, although a strip of vinyl below the innerspring mattress allows for a bit more room under the canvas, making it a comfortable space for two or a few.
-The main annexe has Velcro on the walls for an optional room if you need more.
+The main annexe has hook and loop fasteners on the walls for an optional room if you need more.

 In terms of external storage, the camper has a front boot for the jerry cans, diesel heater and gas bottles and behind that on the driver side a huge open hatch for wet camping gear.

 The slide-out kitchen, with a Thetford Spinflo cooktop triple-burner gas stove and sink, is the third surprise, as it opens out on a hinged mount.
 This allows the chef to change the position of the kitchen, locking it parallel to the tent or at 90° to suit the weather or their needs.

 Immediately beside the slide-out kitchen is a generous twin drawer pantry and next to that is a fridge slide with an 80L Waeco fridge-freezer on board.
 Weighing in at around 29kg and drawing something like 2A, this fridge is a worthwhile inclusion.
 The pantry hatch also provides access to the battery management system.
 This makes this kitchen area feel much like a general utility hub where you can turn your snags, switch on the heater and make sure your batteries are charged within reach of a cool beer.